Knaster–Tarski theorem

 It was Tarski who stated the result in its most general form, and so the theorem is often known as Tarski's fixed-point theorem.
 Some time earlier, Knaster and Tarski established the result for the special case where L is the lattice of subsets of a set, the power set lattice.

-The theorem has important applications in formal semantics of programming languages and abstract interpretation.
+The theorem has important applications in formal semantics of programming languages and abstract interpretation, as well as in game theory.

+It is the logical bedrock for defining the meaning of recursive or repetitive processes in computer science and for proving the existence of equilibrium states in fields like game theory.
+It essentially proves that when a system follows simple, non-decreasing rules, a stable, self-consistent outcome is always guaranteed to exist.

-A kind of converse of this theorem was proved by Anne C. Davis: If every order preserving function f : L → L on a lattice L has a fixed point, then L is a complete lattice.
+A kind of converse of this theorem was proved by Anne C. Davis: If every order-preserving function f : L → L on a lattice L has a fixed point, then L is a complete lattice.

 Consequences: least and greatest fixed points

 Since complete lattices cannot be empty (they must contain a supremum and infimum of the empty set), the theorem in particular guarantees the existence of at least one fixed point of f, and even the existence of a least fixed point (or greatest fixed point).
 In many practical cases, this is the most important implication of the theorem.

 The least fixpoint of f is the least element x such that f(x) = x, or, equivalently, such that f(x) ≤ x; the dual holds for the greatest fixpoint, the greatest element x such that f(x) = x.

 If f(lim xn) = lim f(xn) for all ascending sequences xn, then the least fixpoint of f is lim f n(0) where 0 is the least element of L, thus giving a more "constructive" version of the theorem.
 (See: Kleene fixed-point theorem.)
 More generally, if f is monotonic, then the least fixpoint of f is the stationary limit of f α(0), taking α over the ordinals, where f α is defined by transfinite induction: f α+1 = f (f α) and f γ for a limit ordinal γ is the least upper bound of the f β for all β ordinals less than γ.
 The dual theorem holds for the greatest fixpoint.